-After the Offerings Closing Date, three of the executive officers of Parent will be executive officers of the Company and all of the members of the Board will be members of the Parent Board.
+Three of the executive officers of Parent are executive officers of the Company and all of the members of the Board are members of the Parent Board.
 In addition, certain executive officers and directors of the Company hold shares of common stock, par value \$.01 per share, of Parent ("Parent Common Stock"), and options and warrants to acquire shares of Parent Common Stock.
 Accordingly, there is a potential that such individuals may have conflicts of interest with respect to certain decisions which may arise in the ordinary course of the business of Parent or the Company, including with respect to relationships between Parent and the Company under intercompany agreements and whether to complete the Distribution.
 See "Certain Transactions."
 No formal procedures have been established to resolve any conflicts that may confront the Company and such other persons, and the Company intends to resolve such conflicts on a case-by-case basis.